 Hot topic 1: Fracture Related Infection (FRI)

-Dr Fintan Moriarty, Principal Investigator and Leader of the Musculoskeletal Infection at the AO Research Institute, delivered an insightful seminar underlining how significant avoiding, identifying and managing FRI is for surgeons and patients.
+A hot topic this year was FRI and Dr Fintan Moriarty, Principal Investigator and Leader of the Musculoskeletal Infection at the AO Research Institute, delivered an insightful seminar underlining how significant avoiding, identifying and managing FRI is for surgeons and patients.
 In the past 5 years, international consensus on a definition of these infections has focused greater attention on FRI, and new guidelines are available for prevention, diagnosis and treatment.
 Further improvements in understanding the role of perioperative antibiotic prophylaxis and the optimal treatment approach would be transformative for the field.

 Hot topic 2: Carbon fiber PEEK composite technology

-PEEK-OPTIMA™ Ultra Reinforced polymer, and how it optimizes plating systems to their maximum potential.
+Invibio is pioneering research & development into our composite technology, PEEK-OPTIMA™ Ultra Reinforced polymer, and how it optimizes plating systems to their maximum potential.
 By collaborating with leading trauma experts, innovators and implant manufacturers, we have developed a community who is passionate about advancing patient outcomes through high performance carbon fiber PEEK polymer solutions – and it was a privilege to meet so many at AO Davos this year.

 Final thoughts from AO Davos